hey24sheep/language_detection/README.md

 Yes, we can use [xlm-roberta-base-language-detection](https://huggingface.co/papluca/xlm-roberta-base-language-detection`) model from HuggingFace.
 Which is a fine tuned version of [xlm-roberta-base](https://huggingface.co/xlm-roberta-base) trained on [Language ID Dataset](https://huggingface.co/datasets/papluca/language-identification#additional-information).

 ## Why haven't I used it?
+I have used it, you can find that project here [GitLab Project](https://gitlab.com/hey24sheep/language_detection).
+But, it cannot be deployed to free resources due to its huge size.

-Well, first it's a big +1.5GB model.
+It's a big +1.5GB model, even dependecies are huge too.
 Second, it only supports 20 languages.

 # Flow